Succotash: History

+Preparation

-Sweet corn (a form of maize), American beans, tomatoes, and peppers (all New World foods) are the usual ingredients.
+Sweet corn (a form of maize), and shell bean, such as lima, are the base ingredients.
+Tomatoes, and peppers (all four mentioned ingredients being New World foods), are common additions.

 Catherine Beecher's 19th-century recipe includes beans boiled with corn cobs from which the kernels have been removed.
 The kernels are added later, after the beans have boiled for several hours.
-The corn cobs are removed and the finished stew, in proportions of 2 parts corn to 1 part beans, is thickened with flour.
+The corn cobs are removed and the finished stew, in proportions of two parts corn to one part beans, is thickened with flour.

 Henry Ward Beecher's recipe, published in an 1846 issue of Western Farmer and Gardner, adds salt pork, which he says is "an essential part of the affair."

 In some parts of the American South, any mixture of vegetables prepared with lima beans and topped with lard or butter is considered succotash.